vigoux/tree-sitter-viml/CONTRIBUTING.md

 To add a new command, you only need to modify the [grammar] and the [keywords file], by doing the following:

-1. Add the following in the [keywords file]:
+1. Add the following in the [keywords file], in the `KEYWORDS` object:
 ```js
 <UPPERCASE UNIQUE NAME> = {
   mandat = "<mandatory part of the command>",